 Few businesses would dispute the importance of having an effective website.
 Yet many still take a backseat when it comes to the design and creation of their online presence.
 Technical aspects aside, you, as the business owner or manager, are the best person to make the final decisions on important elements such as content, navigation of information or the customer sales path.

 Whether you are about to embark on the web design process for the first time, or are approaching a redesign of your existing website-here are five key questions to ask yourself.
-The answers can help to create a strong brief for your web designer or keep you focused if you are designing the website yourself.
+The answers can help to create a strong brief for your web designer in Houston or keep you focused if you are designing the website yourself.

 1. What is the point of your website?